Be Informed: Family

 - Sirens

-- Social Media
+- Social media/internet

 These will vary from jurisdiction to jurisdiction.
 But they main point is to know how you will receive emergency instructions and other emergency public information.
 Where are the shelters?
 Where can I get food and water?
 Can I stop boiling water?
 Etc.